stimura/nfl_predictions/README.md

 This repository contains code and data to accompany three models:
   1. The original FiveThirtyEight NFL Elo Model
+  2. Modification of Elo model using a new K
-  2. Multiple models of Madden 19's Individual Player Ratings
+  3. Multiple models of Madden 19's Individual Player Ratings

 FiveThirtyEight's NFL Elo Model